JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ## 3.3 "UniV4-Style" Future Developmet Pitfalls

-Throughout the conversations, we've all generally agreed that "the sthe sdex orderbooks are still more advanced than any set of orderbooks on any chain."
-Indeed, in my view, Uniswap V4 is just  a mechanism to cope with the realitey that other chains are not efficient enough to offer limit orders.
-If we are to replace the mamouth intermediaries gatekeeping the financial system, we cannot ignore the fundamnetal need for priced offers.
+Throughout the conversations, we've all generally agreed that "the sdex orderbooks are still more advanced than any set of orderbooks on any chain."
+Indeed, in my view, Uniswap V4 is just  a mechanism to cope with the realitey that other chains are not efficient enough to offer limit orders, falling back to the [systemic risks](https://youtu.be/dk3AVceraTI?t=1704) of [central netting](https://assets-global.website-files.com/64f99c50f4c866dee943e165/650c3f1413e3fb7a3c96e640_Understanding%20Uniswap%20v4.pdf#page=4). ⚠️ If we are to replace the mamouth intermediaries gatekeeping the financial system, we cannot ignore the fundamnetal need for priced offers.

 [^add]: _See e,g.,_ Adam's remarks in S 1.2.1.
 This truth remains as abbundantly clear to me know after three years of compliance work as it did when I fist understood the network.
 There is a reason every other orderbook operation at meaningful scale (e.g. past #5000 on CMC) receives a nice visit from a three-letter agency, including "DAO-based" ones like Tornado Cash.